adivhahoM5/FinancialTracker/README.md

 **Database:** SQL Server will be integrated to store and manage the application's financial data.

-**Goal:** The goal is to develop the project into a full-stack financial management application where the frontend communicates with an FastAPIbackend and SQL Server for persistent data storage.
+**Goal:** The goal is to develop the project into a full-stack financial management application where the frontend communicates with an FastAPIbackend and PostgeSQL for persistent data storage.

 **Status:**  Application  still in Development😉